 Stakeholders and Advocates

-It is important to have senior leadership onboard and on the same page of the change.
+It is important to have senior leadership on board and on the same page of the change.
 Many times we have seen executives within the same organization deliver conflicting messages or unwittingly sabotage change management efforts.
 Along with senior leadership, it is important to have key stakeholders serve as active representatives for all areas that are impacted by the change.
 Sometimes these individuals can be difficult to identify at first because “impact” can be a very subjective exercise.
-Additionally, these individuals must not only have the appropriate knowledge set and willing to share it, but also must also be respected by his or her peers and supported by his or her supervisor.
+Additionally, these individuals must not only have the appropriate knowledge set and be willing to share it but also must also be respected by their peers and supported by their supervisor.

 Some of the most successful projects are those that have dedicated business resources.
-This means taking individuals out of their full-time, daily role and making them a full-time member of the project team.
+This means taking individuals out of their full-time, daily roles and making them full-time members of the project team.
 This enables fully focused resources on the initiative as opposed to splitting their efforts and quality slipping on both fronts.
-This is the ideal scenario, but can prove difficult.
-There is no guarantee there will be comparable or higher position available at the end of the project and many retailers run too lean to sacrifice a full-time position.
+This is the ideal scenario but can prove difficult.
+There is no guarantee there will be a comparable or higher position available at the end of the project and many retailers run too lean to sacrifice a full-time position.